aws-samples/amazon-cloudwatch-auto-alarms/README.md

 - **EventBus Role**: The StackSet creates roles and permissions for EventBridge to allow cross-account event routing for managing CloudWatch alarms.
 - **Updating StackSet**: If you need to modify the template or parameters, update the StackSet from the console.

-With these steps, the CloudWatchAutoAlarms solution will be set up to support multi-account and multi-region alarm configurations automatically.

-###

-## Deploy Cross-Account IAM Role for Alarm Management - [CloudWatchAutoAlarms-CrossAccountRole.yaml](CloudWatchAutoAlarms-CrossAccountRole.yaml)
+### Deploy Cross-Account IAM Role for Alarm Management - [CloudWatchAutoAlarms-CrossAccountRole.yaml](CloudWatchAutoAlarms-CrossAccountRole.yaml)

 ### Overview
 This step involves deploying a CloudFormation template to create a cross-account IAM role.
 This role is used by the **CloudWatchAutoAlarms AWS Lambda Function** to manage alarms across accounts within AWS Organizations.
 The deployment is restricted to one AWS region per target account because IAM roles are global resources.